 There are several offices who can assist students with mental health concerns.
-The first is the University Counseling Services.
+The first is Counseling Services.
 You can consult with them by calling 541-346-3227, 24/7.

 Who do I contact regarding academic accommodations related to a disability or long-term health impact?